dart-lang/language/resources/type-system/upper-lower-bounds.md

   - `X extends T` is equivalent to `Null` if `T` is equivalent to `Null`.
   - `FutureOr<Null>` is equivalent `Future<Null>`.

+A possible variant of the previous approach would be to define a finer grained variant of the subtyping relation which is a total order on mutual subtypes.
+That is, if `<::` is the extended relation, we would want that `T <:: S` implies that `T <: S`, but also that `T <:: S` and `S <:: T` implies that `S` and `T` are syntactically (rather than just semantically) equal.

 ### FutureOr